William Bendix: Radio and television

 On the 1952 television program This Is Your Life, hosted by Ralph Edwards, Bendix was claimed to be a descendant of the 19th-century composer Felix Mendelssohn.

 Bendix played the lead in Rod Serling's "The Time Element" (1958), a time-travel adventure episode about a man who travels back to 1941 and unsuccessfully tries to warn everyone in Honolulu about the impending attack on Pearl Harbor; the program's success opened the doors for Serling's later series The Twilight Zone.
 Bendix also appeared on The Ford Show, Starring Tennessee Ernie Ford (also 1958).
-He returned for a second appearance on October 1, 1959, the fourth-season premiere of the series, in which he and Tennessee Ernie performed a comedy skit about a safari.
+He returned for a second appearance on October 1, 1959, the fourth-season premiere of the series, in which he and Tennessee Ernie Ford performed a comedy skit about a safari.

 In NBC's Wagon Train ("Around the Horn", 1958), Bendix played the captain of a sailing cargo ship who shanghaied Major Adams (Ward Bond), Bill Hawks (Terry Wilson) and Charlie Wooster (Frank McGrath), forcing them to work on his ship.
 On November 16, 1959, Bendix appeared on NBC's color broadcast of The Steve Allen Plymouth Show with Jack Kerouac.
 A color videotape of the broadcast survives.
-Bendix starred in all 17 episodes of the NBC western series Overland Trail (1960) in the role of Frederick Thomas "Fred" Kelly, the crusty superintendent of the Overland Stage Company.
-Doug McClure, later Trampas on The Virginian, co-starred as his young understudy, Frank "Flip" Flippen.
-He guest-starred in an episode of Mister Ed ("Pine Lake Lodge", 1961) which served as a back door pilot for a proposed sitcom that was not picked up.
+Bendix starred in all 17 episodes of the NBC Western series Overland Trail (1960) in the role of Frederick Thomas "Fred" Kelly.
+He guest-starred in an episode of Mister Ed ("Pine Lake Lodge", 1961) which served as a backdoor pilot for a proposed sitcom that was not picked up.

 In the fall of 1964, an American situation comedy starring Bendix and Martha Raye was scheduled to air on CBS, but due to Bendix's shaky health, the network decided not to air the program.
 This action resulted in a lawsuit from Bendix for $2.658 million in May, with the actor stating that the decision hurt his career and that he was in excellent health and could perform all of the requirements of the agreement.
 The case was settled out of court.
 Bendix died on December 14, 1964, of complications from pneumonia.

-Reflections

-Bendix saw advantages to both film and stage work. "“Films take tremendous pressure offyou can always reshoot a scene.
-But on the stage you can work with a part, build it from performance to performance.”

-As a professional, he was pragmatic and unsentimental about his career.
-His credo, he remarked, was, “Save a buck or two and keep on actingthat's me.”
-In an interview in 1960 he summed up his life: “I've had a long, – varied, pleasant, eventful career.
-I don't hate anybody and I don't have any bitter thoughts.
-I started out without any advantages, but I've been lucky and successful and I've had fun.”